Rutter IoT Project

 “The availability and access to data will become increasingly important as we grow what is becoming an increasingly digital ocean economy.
 This collaboration between Rutter and Husky Energy will generate new activity in ocean, create new jobs, and provide radar ocean data that is important for decision making and operations across ocean sectors.
 The Ocean Supercluster is incredibly proud to announce our 15th project today with more announcements coming in the weeks and months ahead.”
 Kendra MacDonald, CEO, Canada’s Ocean Supercluster

 “Since 1998, Rutter has been on the leading edge of ocean technology – developing innovative, best-in-class marine radar augmentation and imaging tools for navigating in ice, detecting oil spills, monitoring wave and currents and for security, safety, and sovereignty applications.
 Today, we are thrilled to embark on the “next wave” of Radar-as-a-Service (RaaS) — leveraging the power of cloud technology to develop new applications for mariners, scientists, offshore renewable energy and oil and gas operators worldwide.“ Fraser Edison, President and Chairman of the Board, Rutter Inc

 “We have used a number of Rutter’s technologies over the years, so this opportunity was a natural fit with our goal of continuous improvement in ice management operations and monitoring.
 By providing access to environmental data from vessel transits, we will help Rutter to prove up their technology and create better decision-making tools for all ocean users.”

-Jonathan Brown, Senior Vice-President, Husky Energy Atlantic Region
+Jonathan Brown, Senior Vice-President, Cenovus Energy (Husky Energy) Atlantic Region

 Canada’s Ocean Supercluster